aky4wn/aky4wn.github.io/code.md

 ## Network Analysis of Concert Programming
 Additive and Multiplicative Effects network models are applied to the Boston Symphony Orchestra's concert programming.
-Composer level effects are explored to determine which traits make two composers more likely to be programmed in the same concert together. [arXiv](https://arxiv.org/abs/2009.07887) and [Code](https://github.com/aky4wn/Network-Programming).
-This work was also presented as a poster at the Women in Machine Learning Workshop co-located at NeurIPS 2019 in Vancouver  ([Poster]({{ site.url }}/poster.pdf)).
-Code written in ``R``.
+Composer level effects are explored to determine which traits make two composers more likely to be programmed in the same concert together.
+This work was presented as a poster at the Women in Machine Learning Workshop co-located at NeurIPS 2019 in Vancouver ([Poster]({{ site.url }}/poster.pdf)).

+- A. K. Yanchenko. **Network Analysis of Orchestral Concert Programming.** 2020. [[arXiv](https://arxiv.org/abs/2009.07887)  \| [code](https://github.com/aky4wn/Network-Programming)]

 ## Symphony2vec: Learning Musically Meaningful Embeddings for Orchestral Audio Data
 This project explores the use of Adversarially Learned Inference (ALI) to learn musically meaningful embeddings of orchestral audio data.
-The goal of this project is to develop a musically meaningful latent representation of orchestral audio recordings that could be used in later generative modeling tasks.
 The learned embeddings are evaluated on a downstream task of composer classification.
 Overall, the adversarially learned inference models explored do not outperform baseline approaches on this classification task, but are able to recover some high-level musically meaningful features in the latent space.
-Learning a meaningful embedding for audio data remains an open problem and a challenging task.
-[Report]({{ site.url }}/report.pdf), [Presentation]({{ site.url }}/presentation.pdf) and [Code](https://github.com/aky4wn/Symphony2vec).
-Code written in ``PyTorch`` and ``Python``.
+[Presentation]({{ site.url }}/presentation.pdf) and [Code](https://github.com/aky4wn/Symphony2vec).

-## Code and Programming Languages
+## Code
 Accompanying code can be found on [GitHub](https://github.com/aky4wn/).
 - ``Python``
 - ``R``